 In the event of illness or injury, passes to the health office will be issued by any teacher.
 Students who are ill or injured on the school grounds are to report to the Health Office.
 Students may not contact their parent(s) directly if feeling ill.
+Should a student choose to use their cell phone to call home, they will receive a cell phone violation.
 They should go to the health office.
 The health tech will contact a parent or emergency contact.